Celsius to Fahrenheit Conversion

 50 °C = 122 °F

-The National Institute of Standards and Technology actually defines the following formula for the conversion:[1]
+The National Institute of Standards and Technology defines a simplified formula for the conversion:[1]

-This is just the simplified or reduced version of the more widely accepted formula above.
+This is a reduced version of the more widely accepted formula shown above.

 The Fahrenheit and Celsius scales are both used to measure temperature.
 Read on to learn more about each of them.